-- Walnuts – Lenny loves to snack on them during the day, and they are heart healthy.
+- Walnuts and Pumpkin Seeds – Lenny loves to snack on them during the day, and they are heart healthy.

-- Olive Oil – there are three different types I keep around.
-An everyday cooking olive oil, a high quality for salad dressings and a finishing one (right now it is a smoky Spanish olive oil) for drizzling over sautéed veggies, pizza, risotto or even eggs.
+- Olive Oil – I only use three different ones now.
+An everyday cooking olive oil and a higher quality one for salad dressings and a finishing one (right now it is a smoky Spanish olive oil) for drizzling over sautéed veggies, pizza, risotto or even eggs.

-- Coconut Oil – great for sautéing veggies and making curries, as well as baking.
+- Coconut Oil – great for sautéing veggies and sometimes baking

-- Vinegars – We use rice, apple cider and a very good balsamic.
+- Vinegar – We use rice, apple cider and a very good balsamic.

 - Preserves – usually two, and no more than three types and they typically are always; raspberry (Lenny loves), wild blueberry or apricot (I love) and a fig or marmalade as both go great with a cheese plate.

-- Tuna – a couple jars for last minute salads or tuna melts at lunch.
+- Tuna – a couple jars for last minute salads or tuna melt at lunch.